oliviawestmacottssw/SSW.Rules.Content/rules/do-you-keep-your-databindereval-clean/rule.md

 End If
 End If
 End Sub
-Good code
+Good code​​
-We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.
+​​We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.​​​ ​